MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

 Add the following lines to <code>/etc/rc.local</code> before the ''exit...'' line to start your bot(s) and mpd instance(s) when your system starts::

-  su - botmaster -c "/home/botmaster/src/mumble-ruby-pluginbot/scripts/start.sh" &
+  su - botmaster -c "/home/botmaster/src/mumble-ruby-pluginbot/scripts/manage.sh start" &

 The bot will start automatically on the next reboot.